newdigate/papilio_duo_i2s/README.md

-### papilio duo digital audio projects
+### Papilio Duo - digital audio projects
 This is my collection of digital audio projects developed for fpgas using a papilio duo fpga/arduino board.

 This repository is a work in progress.
 It is intended as a scratch pad.
 My experience with FPGAs and digital electronics is limited.
-This work is published under the MIT license, less otherwise specified.
+This work is published under the MIT license, unless otherwise specified.
+I am deeply greatful to the community online who have provided code which I am referencing.
+Any feedback is warmly welcomed.
+This code is provided as is.
+It is not committed to any claims and will not be accepting any liability, for anything, ever...

 #### Digital Audio FPGA Projects
 * [i2s_function_generator](https://github.com/newdigate/papilio_duo_i2s/tree/master/i2s_function_generator "basic i2s function generator")